-The gap between the new TCVN released to the time the TCVN is applied for controlling MEPS is from 4-10 years and there is only a 6-year time gap to the target of 2030.
-The most recent prime minister decision mentioned about revising MEPS is Decision No. 14/2023/QD-TTg released in 2023 and new MEPS will be applied from 2025.
-To achieve the 2030 targets the next successful TCVN needs to be developed from now and the next Prime Minister's Decision about revising MEPS needs to be released in 2026 to 2029.
+Source: Compiled from the database of the survey The gap between the new TCVN released to the time the TCVN is applied for controlling MEPS is from 4-10 years and there is only a 6-year time gap to the target of 2030.
+The most recent Prime Minister Decision about MEPS revision is Decision No. 14/2023/QD-TTg released in 2023 and new MEPS will be applied from 2025.
+To achieve the 2030 targets. the TCVN needs to be developed and revised immediately and the next Prime Minister's Decisions about MEPS revision needs to be released in in the period of 2026-2029.

-TCVN for chillers and Industrial Refrigeration equipment should be developed.
-In the QCVN 09:2017/BXD for National Technical Regulation on EE Buildings, the minimum efficiency required for Central AC and Chiller is mentioned to follow the international standard but only applied for the EE buildings.
-The new TCVN standard for Central AC and Chiller can follow the international standard mentioned in the QCVN 09:2017/BXD and applied to all the equipment on the market.
+TCVN for chillers and industrial refrigeration equipment should be developed.
+In the QCVN 09:2017/BXD for National Technical Regulation on EE Buildings, the minimum efficiency required for central AC and chiller is required to follow the international standard but only applied for the EE buildings.
+The new TCVN standard for Central AC and Chiller needs follow the international standard mentioned in the QCVN 09:2017/BXD and applied to all the equipment on the market.

-MAC and Transport Refrigeration equipment differ from other types of equipment because it is only part of the product on the market (car, bus, containers, Transport Refrigeration vehicles).
-It is not feasible and a waste of resources to develop and control MEPS for separate equipment.
-The efficiency of MAC and Transport Refrigeration equipment can be controlled via the minimum fuel efficiency of vehicles with MAC or Transport Refrigeration equipment.
+MAC and transport refrigeration equipment differ from other types of equipment because it is only part of other systems (car, bus, containers, transport refrigeration vehicles).
+Hence, it is not feasible and a waste of resources to develop and control MEPS for separate equipment.
+The efficiency of MAC and transport refrigeration equipment can be controlled via the minimum fuel efficiency of vehicles with MAC or transport refrigeration equipment.